-Pervasive information gathering plays a key role in many applications.
-One typical example is flu virus tracking, where the goal is to collect data of flu virus in the area with high human activities in order to monitor and prevent the explosion of devastating flu.
-Another example is air quality monitoring for tracking the average toxic gas taken by people everyday.
+PERVASIVE information gathering plays a key role in many applications.
+One trained many applications.
+One typical example is flu virus tracking, where the goal is to collect data regarding the flu virus (or any epidemic disease in general) from an area with high human activity in order to monitor and prevent the explosion of devastating flu.
+Another example is air quality monitoring, where the goal is to track the average toxic gas taken in by people every day.
 The aforementioned applications share several unique characteristics.
 First, the data gathering is human-oriented.
-More specifically, while samples can be collected at strategic locations for flu virus tracking or air quality monitoring, the most accurate and effective measurement shall be taken at the people, making it a natural approach to deploy wearable sensing units that closely adapt to human activities.
+More specifically, while samples can be collected at strategic locations for flu virus tracking or air quality monitoring, the most accurate and effective measurement shall be taken from the people, making it a natural approach to deploy wearable sensing units that closely adapt to human activities.
 Note that, while concerns may be raised over personal privacy, it is a separate issue which is out the scope of this paper.
-Second, we observe that delay and faults are usually tolerable in such applications, which aim at gathering massive information from a statistic perspective and to update the information base periodically.
+Second, we observe that delay and faults are usually tolerable in such applications, which aim at gathering massive information from a statistical perspective and to update the information base periodically.
 In addition, this information gathering should be transparent, without any interference on people's daily lives.
 For example, a person should not be asked to take special actions (e.g., to move to a specific location) to facilitate information acquisition and delivery.

 Information gathering relies on sensors.
 The mainstream approach is to densely deploy a large number of small, highly portable, and inexpensive sensor nodes with low power, short range radio to form a connected wireless mesh network.
-The sensors in the network collaborate together to acquire the target data and transmit them to the sink nodes [1].
-This approach, however, may not work effectively in the aforementioned application scenarios, because the connectivity between the mobile sensors is poor, and thus it is difficult to form a well connected mesh network for transmitting data through end-to-end connections from the sensor nodes to the sinks.
+The sensors in the network collaborate to acquire the target data and transmit them to the sink nodes [1].
+This approach, however, may not work effectively in the aforementioned application scenarios because the connectivity between the mobile sensors is poor and, thus, it is difficult to form a well-connected mesh network for transmitting data through end-to-end connections from the sensor nodes to the sinks.